Spentine/TextUnicodeAnalyzer/devlog.md

 Turns out, there is a separate database for hanzi or kanji characters.
 That means, any hanzi that was selected would not have any information about it.

 There is also a separate text file to store the Unicode blocks, which isn't as hard to understand.
 It was self-explanatory when I saw the file.

+## Custom Selection

+It seems pretty pointless, but I had to make a custom selection.
+The thing is, many weird diacritics won't show the selection, so the purpose of it was to actually display what it was selecting.